 Perfume and Candles

 Any flavored product can irritate the lining of the eyelids and nasal passages.
 This applies to perfumes, scented candles, and incense.
-During the period of an active dusting of plants, try to visit public places less often and completely get rid of the chemical aromas at home.
+When pollens thrive, try to visit public places less often and completely get rid of the chemical aromas at home.

 Tobacco smoke irritates the respiratory tract, triggering allergy symptoms.
-So, stay away from smokers.
+Stay away from smokers.